 Bunker Hill’s Emergent Curriculum is a way of planning based on the student’s interest and passions as well as those of the teachers and parents.
 Planning an emergent curriculum requires observation, documentation, creative brainstorming, flexibility and patience.
 Rather than starting with a lesson plan which requires a “hook” to get the children interested, emergent curriculum starts with the children’s interests.
 This is not to say that the teacher has no input, in fact teachers may well have a general topic they think is important for children to study and they may purposely include

 certain materials or experiences related to it as jumping off points.

+This process requires a great deal of flexibility and creativity on the part of the teacher and parents here at Bunker Hill.
+The teachers honestly do not know where the group will end up.
 Although this openness adds a dimension of difficulty to their work, it also makes it more exciting.

+classroom.
 Putting all the activities on a web gives you a road map full of possible journeys.